cdjc/semester_calendar/README.md

-Calendar generator for NMIT semesters
+Calendar generator for creating PDF pages for NMIT semesters.
+Documentation to come.